10

 This is where blockchain comes in.
 Blockchain provides an immutable, shared ledger, that can only be modified by group consensus.
 Trust isn’t an issue because smart contracts and consensus algorithms automate how data on the blockchain is added, deleted, or modified.
 Not only that, but blockchains are fully auditable.
 All transactions and data involved in the systems can be easily tracked, verified, stored, and secured.

-Most importantly of all, blockchains make it possible to create digital twins of real world assets, using both coins (fungible tokens) and NFTs (non-fungible tokens).
+Most importantly of all, blockchain-as-a-service makes it possible to create digital twins of real world assets, using both coins (fungible tokens) and NFTs (non-fungible tokens).
 Think of things like car deeds, house titles, marriage certificates, death certificates, or even diplomas.

 Tokenization makes it possible to create a digital representation of these things on the blockchain, moving them off paper and into the digital realm.
 Once there, it becomes much easier to instrument and automate processes around them, eliminating paperwork, lawyers, and notaries and greatly improving efficiency.